Find a Doctor

 Visit the UPMC Find a Doctor website.

-We are preparing our workforce to inclusively address the diverse needs of patients, families, and communities.
+We continually prepare our workforce to inclusively address the diverse needs of our patients, families, and communities.
 We are committed to delivering a quality, culturally appropriate health care experience.
-Being culturally aware enhances our patient, health plan member, resident, and customer experience; allows employees and patients to feel valued and respected; considers the perspectives of others; and reminds us to treat others the way they want to be treated.
+Being culturally aware enhances our patient, customer, and workplace experience.
+This allows everyone to feel valued and respected, considers the perspectives of others, and reminds us to treat others the way they want to be treated.

-Supported by the Center for Quality, Safety, and Innovation, Patient Experience Communications, and the UPMC Patient Relations, Health Services Division’s Call Center, the hotline enables UPMC employees to call one number for support and services to meet the cultural needs of patients.
-It ensures a more consistent and effective patient experience offering access to interpreter and translation services, chaplain services, and other services needed for quality patient care.
+Supported by the Wolff Center at UPMC and the Health Services Division’s Call Center, the hotline enables UPMC hospital employees to call one number for support and services to meet the cultural needs of patients.
+It ensures a more consistent and effective patient experience offering access to interpreter and translation services, and other services needed for quality patient care.

 The focus of this partnership is to proactively engage community members, health and human services providers, and UPMC staff to identify services and programs that best address the diverse needs of communities in the UPMC footprint.
 This partnership also helps to ensure patients' voices are heard.
 Among the partnership's goals are: